ibm-cloud-docs/openshift/telemetry.md

 ## Enabling Telemetry
 {: #telemetry_enable}

 To enable Telemetry, update your pull secret by adding your OpenShift access token to allow remote health reporting.
-The exact steps to follow depend on when your cluster version and when the cluster was created.
+The exact steps to follow depend on your cluster version and when the cluster was created.
 If you are not sure if your cluster has Telemetry enabled already, see [Checking if Telemetry is enabled for a cluster](#telemetry_check).

 **For version 4.13 or earlier, or version 4.14 clusters that were created before 29 Feb 2024**: If your cluster was created before 29 Feb 2024, [open a support ticket](/docs/openshift?topic=openshift-allowlist-request) and indicate that you want to enable Telemetry in your cluster.
 When the ticket is resolved, continue with the following steps.

-**For version 4.14 clusters created on or after 29 Feb 2024**: Continue to the next step.
+**For version 4.14 clusters created on or after 29 Feb 2024**: Continue with the following steps.

 1. Log into the [{{site.data.keyword.redhat_openshift_notm}} console](https://console.redhat.com/openshift){: external}.
 1. Navigate to **Downloads** > **Tokens > Pull Secret** and download the pull secret as a JSON file.